 One of my favorite parts of my job is teaching and talking to people about science.
 Feel free to contact me for more information about anything below, and/or if you are looking for help in organizing or conducting outreach.

-Here is my most recent public talk from the Carnegie Observatories Open House on October 16, 2016.
+I also gave one of the talks at Carnegie Observatories' Open House on October 16, 2016.
 Our open house theme was...spectroscopy!
 Most of my research relies on spectroscopy, so it was really fun to give this talk to such an engaged audience.

-I started a blog last year about women observers, engineers, instrument builders, and operators working at Las Campanas Observatory, called Las Campanas Belles.
+I started a blog a few years ago about women observers, engineers, instrument builders, and operators working at Las Campanas Observatory, called Las Campanas Belles.
 If you are a female and have worked at Las Campanas (not just Magellan), please let me know if you would like to contribute to the blog!

 Each school-year session is dedicated to a different theme related to astrobiology, and populated with hands-on science activities, experiments, and field trips.
 Last year, 2014-15, the theme was robotics.
 Students designed, built, and programmed their own robotic creations with LEGO Mindstorms kits.
 By the end of the term, every student was able to navigate their robot through an obstacle course including turning, backing up, recognizing barriers, recognizing colors, and making sounds.

 Below: First Light students showing off their robots to their parents on our last day of the spring 2015 semester.

 Over 2015-16, we explored light -- what it is, how it behaves and why, and how it is used in different ways by astronomers to learn about the universe.
 We also partnered for the first time with Howard University to host four undergraduate Physics majors as workshop facilitators and mentors.
 They quickly became a vital part of the program.

 Above: First Light students, family, and mentors on our end-of-fall hike in Shenandoah National Park.
 Below: First Light students help me figure out how to make and use a camera obscurae.